schalkneethling/150days-of-html/newsletter/day31-150daysofhtml.md

-# Day 31 - Embedded content - Images continued
+# Day 31 - Embedded content - The (turns out) not so humble `img` element

 Welcome to day 31!

-Today we cover the core element without which the `picture` and `source` element would be rather useless.
+Today we cover the core element without which the `picture` and `source` elements would be rather useless.
 The humble `img` element.
 And much like the `link` element, oh boy has this element evolved. 🤯

 ## `img`

-The `type` and `media` attributes makes the combination of the `picture` element and its `source` element unique but, the `img` element has a couple of unique attributes all its own that is not to be ignored.
+The `type` and `media` attributes make the combination of the `picture` element and its `source` element unique but, the `img` element has a couple of unique attributes all its own that is not to be ignored.

 ### `srcset`

 When we looked at `srcset` with the `source` element we essentially used it as you would use `src` on the `img` element.
 The major functionality was driven by the attributes used with `srcset`.
 There is more you can do with this attribute though.
-Instead of just a single source, you can in fact specify a comma separated list of image sources.
-Along with the image source, you can also specify either an width description or a pixel density descriptor.
+Instead of just a single source, you can in fact specify a comma-separated list of image sources.
+Along with the image source, you can also specify either a width description or a pixel density descriptor.

 To make this all clear, let’s look at some examples.
 First up let’s look at using a pixel density descriptor.